 Ofgem has introduced regulations which force suppliers to refund any money owed to a customer who has made a request.
 However, there are exceptions - if you’re in arrears then the supplier may withhold the money until the balance is settled.

 How Do I Know If I’m Due An Electricity Rebate?

 The easiest way is to check your online account or have a look at your latest statement.

 If you are still not sure if you are owed an electricity refund there are some things you can do to find out if you’ve overpaid.
 Don’t panic too much, energy suppliers will usually let you know if you are in credit and most of the Big Six energy providers will automatically refund you.

 Your old bills are handy to check if you are owed anything.
 They’ll have the account information required for you to call the supplier and claim whatever you’re owed.

 If you have lost your paperwork, call the supplier anyway!

-Contacting Your Supplier For A Refund
+Contacting Your Supplier for an Energy Refund

-We have an extensive list available of both business and domestic energy suppliers to allow you to compare quotes and get the best deal.
+We have an extensive list of both business and domestic energy suppliers to allow you to compare quotes and get the best deal.